Pavement licence

 1. The Pavement Licence is non-transferable: The Licence is not a transferable asset which might be sold with a change in ownership of the premises.

-• there is anti-social behaviour or public nuisance – for example, the use is increasing the amount of noise generated late at night and litter is not being cleaned up;
+• the use is causing, or risks causing, anti-social behaviour or public nuisance – for example, the use is increasing the amount of noise generated late at night and litter is not being cleaned up.

-• the applicant did not comply with the requirement to affix the notice to notify the public for the relevant period.
+3. The applicant did not comply with the requirement to affix the notice to notify the public of the application or secure that the notice remains in place until the end of the public consultation period.

 1. Unpublished Conditions: The Council may impose reasonable conditions whether or not they are published upfront.
 There is an expectation these will be supported by a clear justification for the need of a condition which is in addition to any published local conditions.
 Conditions might, for example, limit the maximum number of chairs and tables, or type of furniture, time and days of operation with justification for this.